taylorwilsdon/quantconnect-mcp/README.md

 Instead of calling tools programmatically, you use natural language with a connected AI client (like Claude, a GPT, or any other MCP-compatible interface).

-> "Initialize a research environment, add GOOGL, AMZN, and MSFT, then run a PCA analysis on them for 2023."
+> "Add GOOGL, AMZN, and MSFT, then run a PCA analysis on them for 2023."

 ## ◈ Authentication